KNOWLEDGE BASE Advertising In The UK

 17. Talking about the weather, sports, and entertainment is the preferred way to start a conversation because asking about what a person does or where they live is considered too personal in the UK

 Don't royally mess up by using or inferring an endorsement or association with the British Royal Family.
 There are strict advertising guidelines and processes to go through to make that legitimate.
-Learn more about CAP Guidelines for the Royal Family.
+Learn more about ASA Guidelines for the Royal Family.

 The meaning and words and spelling used to describe different things are very different in British English as compared to American English.
 These same differences exist between every culture and are important to recognize in your marketing efforts.